 Information for people fleeing Ukraine

 If you are a refugee from Ukraine in Estonia, please visit the website of the Government of Estonia that contains important information in Ukrainian, English, Russian and Estonian.
+OR call the State helpline at 1247 (if you are in Estonia) or +372 600 1247 (if you are calling from abroad).

-The Estonian Refugee Council has an information portal for people from Ukraine, where you can find information about arriving and living in Estonia and how to receive counselling in person or by phone.
+The Estonian Refugee Council has an information portal for people from Ukraine, where you can find brief information about arriving and living in Estonia and how to receive counselling in person or by phone.

 People arriving from Ukraine may be entitled to temporary protection in Estonia.